fryylord/teamprofilegenerator/README.md

 # Team Profile Generator
 # Solution for Module 10 Challenge

-This script has been created as a command line based tool for creating a README.md file.
-It takes in user input and formats it using conventions expected in a professional README file.
-Upon completion the information gathered is displayed, and a new file is created.
+This script has been created as a command line based tool for creating a basic web page displaying team profile information.
+After gathering the data to fill the contents, a page is created with a card for each team member, as well as basic formatting to display the card(s).

 ![](./media/screenshot.jpg)